 Kidney pain is discomfort that comes from the area where your kidneys are.
-It's often described as a dull ache, you feel in your sides, back, or belly.
+It's often described as a dull ache that you feel in your sides, back, or belly.
 But pain in these areas isn't always a sign of a kidney issue.
-It's easy to mistake kidney pain for ordinary back pain.
-But there are some differences in how kidney pain feels and where it's located compared to back pain.
+It's easy to mistake kidney pain for ordinary back pain, but there are some differences in how they feel and where they're located.

 Kidney pain has many possible causes, and some could be serious.
 It's important to let your doctor know if you notice pain that you think may be coming from one or both of these organs.

 Your kidneys are two small organs shaped like beans.
 You have one on each side of your body.
 They're each about the size of your fist.